bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 If you are using [VS Code](https://code.visualstudio.com/) as your text editor, BootstrapVue has intellisense autocompletion for component tags, attributes, and directives available when using the [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
-The helper json files are `dist/vetur-tags.json` and `dist/vetur-attributes.json`
+The helper json files are `dist/vetur-tags.json` and `dist/vetur-attributes.json`, and are indicated via the `"vetur"` entry in our `package.json` file.

 ### JetBrains WebStorm web-types

 BootstrapVue provides `dist/web-types.json` for autocompletion of component tags, attributes, slot names (and scoped properties), and directives.
 This file is for use with WebStorm and other IDEs that support the `web-types` schema specification.
+The web-types file is indicated via the `"web-types"` entry in our `package.json` file.